Bringing the myth and magic back to mead and beer brewing

 About the Author

-Jereme Zimmerman is a writer and fermentation revivalist who lives in Kentucky with his wife, Jenna, and daughters, Sadie and Maisie.
+Jereme Zimmerman is a writer and traditional brewing revivalist who lives in Kentucky with his wife, Jenna, and daughters, Sadie and Maisie.
 He has been published in various magazines and websites, and travels nationwide to events such as the Mother Earth News Fair to present on topics such as fermentation, natural and holistic homebrewing, modern homesteading, and sustainable living.
-He is an avid fermenter of pretty much everything and researches extensively into traditional fermentation practices in order to revive lost food arts and to educate people on how to preserve food using traditional, natural, and healing ingredients and techniques.
+He is an avid fermenter and researches extensively into traditional fermentation practices in order to revive lost food arts and to educate people on how to preserve food using traditional, natural, and healing ingredients and techniques.
 His first book, Make Mead Like a Viking, was published in 2015, and was translated into German as Met Brauen wie ein Wikinger in 2016.
-His next book, Brew Beer Like a Yeti is due to be published through Chelsea Green Publishing in fall 2018.
+His next book, Brew Beer Like a Yeti is due to be published through Chelsea Green Publishing in September 2018.